bootkemp/DevOps/GoogleCloud.md

-1. Make sure that Container Registry is enabled.
+Make sure that Container Registry is enabled.
 Billing is required.

-2. Configured Docker to use gcloud as a credential helper, or are using another authentication method.
+Configured Docker to use gcloud as a credential helper, or are using another authentication method.
 To use gcloud as the credential helper, run the command:

 	gcloud auth configure-docker

-3. Tag the local image with the registry name by using the command:
+Tag the local image with the registry name by using the command:

 	docker tag [SOURCE_IMAGE] [HOSTNAME]/[PROJECT-ID]/[IMAGE]

+   Example:

 	docker tag bootkemp/car-showroom asia.gcr.io/apps-bc4f3/car-showroom

-4. Verify Tagging:
+Verify Tagging:

 	docker image ls

+   Example:

-REPOSITORY                           TAG                 IMAGE ID            CREATED             SIZE bootkemp/car-showroom                latest              9a831050ba04        14 hours ago        127MB
+	REPOSITORY                           TAG                 IMAGE ID            CREATED             SIZE
+	bootkemp/car-showroom                latest              9a831050ba04        14 hours ago        127MB
 	asia.gcr.io/apps-bc4f3/car-showroom   latest              9a831050ba04        14 hours ago        127MB

-5. Push the tagged image to Container Registry
+Push the tagged image to Container Registry

 	docker push asia.gcr.io/apps-bc4f3/car-showroom

-6. Now go to the "Storage" in the GCP Console.
+Now go to the "Storage" in the GCP Console.

-7. Click the artifacts.[PROJECT-ID].appspot.com or [REGION].artifacts.[PROJECT-ID].appspot.com bucket's link.
+Click the artifacts.[PROJECT-ID].appspot.com or [REGION].artifacts.[PROJECT-ID].appspot.com bucket's link.

-8. Select the Permissions tab.
+Select the Permissions tab.

-9. Click Add members. provide your gmail id.
+Click Add members. provide your gmail id.

-10. From the Select a role drop-down menu's Storage category, select Storage Object Viewer.
+From the Select a role drop-down menu's Storage category, select Storage Object Viewer.
 Click Add.

     Using gsutil: